-All PCI error Error PCI bridge (IOH) error 4 Check the riser-card LEDs.
+trained service technician.
+All PCI error Error PCI bridge (IOH) error 1.
+Check the riser-card LEDs.
 2. Reseat all adapters and riser cards.
-3. Update the server and adapter firmware (UEFI and IMM).
+4. 5.
+Update the server and adapter firmware (UEFI and IMM).
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
-4. Remove all the adapters from slots.
-5. Replace the riser cards.
+Remove all the adapters from slots.
+Replace the riser cards.
 6. (Trained service technician only) Replace the system board.
-Fault in slot System board on Error 1.
-Check the riser-card LEDs. system %1. (%1 = CIM_ComputerSystem .ElementName) 2.
+Fault in slot System board on system %1.
+Error 1.
+Check the riser-card LEDs. (%1 = CIM_ComputerSystem .ElementName) 2.
 Reseat the affected adapters and riser card.
 Update the server and adapter firmware (UEFI and IMM).
 Important: Some cluster solutions require specific code levels or coordinated code updates.
 If the device is part of a cluster solution, verify that the latest level of code is supported for the cluster solution before you update the code.
 Remove both adapters.
-5. Replace the PCIe adapter.
-6. Replace the riser card.
-7. (Trained service technician only) Replace the system board.
+Replace the PCIe adapter.
+Replace the riser card.
+(Trained service technician only) Replace the system board. • • • • • • • • • • • • • • • • • • • •

-- Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - See Chapter 4, "Parts listing, Type 5454 server," on page 153 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.
+- · Follow the suggested actions in the order in which they are listed in the Action column until the problem is solved. - · See Chapter 4, "Parts listing, Types 4255, 7945, and 7949 server," on page 157 to determine which components are customer replaceable units (CRU) and which components are field replaceable units (FRU). - If an action step is preceded by "(Trained service technician only)," that step must be performed only by a trained service technician.

+trained service technician.
 Redundancy Bckup Mem Status has been reduced.
 Error Redundancy has been lost and is insufficient to continue operation.
 Check the system-event log for DIMM failure events (uncorrectable or PFA) and correct the failures.
 Re-enable mirroring in the Setup utility.
 Sensor Planar Fault has transitioned to critical from a less severe state.
 Error A sensor has changed to Critical state from a less severe state.
 (Trained service technician only) Replace the system board.
 IMM Network Initialization Complete.
 Info An IMM network has completed initialization.
 No action; information only.
 Certificate Authority %1 has detected a %2 Certificate Error. (%1 = IBM_CertificateAuthority .CADistinguishedName; %2 = CIM_PublicKeyCertificate .ElementName) Error A problem has occurred with the SSL Server, SSL Client, or SSL Trusted CA certificate that has been imported into the IMM.
 The imported certificate must contain a public key that corresponds to the key pair that was previously generated by the Generate a New Key and Certificate Signing Request link.
 Make sure that the certificate that you are importing is correct.
 Try importing the certificate again.
 Ethernet Data Rate modified from %1 to %2 by user %3. (%1 = CIM_EthernetPort.Speed; %2 = CIM_EthernetPort.Speed; %3 = user ID) Info A user has modified the Ethernet port data rate.
 No action; information only.
 Ethernet Duplex setting modified from %1 to %2 by user %3. (%1 = CIM_EthernetPort.
 FullDuplex; %2 = CIM_EthernetPort.
 FullDuplex; %3 = user ID) Info A user has modified the Ethernet port duplex setting.
 No action; information only.
 Ethernet MTU setting modified from %1 to %2 by user %3. (%1 = CIM_EthernetPort.
 ActiveMaximum TransmissionUnit; %2 = CIM_EthernetPort.
 ActiveMaximum TransmissionUnit; %3 = user ID) Info A user has modified the Ethernet port MTU setting.
-No action; information only.
-Ethernet Duplex setting modified from %1 to %2 by user %3. (%1 = CIM_EthernetPort .NetworkAddresses; %2 = CIM_EthernetPort.
-NetworkAddresses; %3 = user ID) Info A user has modified the Ethernet port MAC address setting.
 No action; information only.